-This caramel apple cake is a fluffy and moist apple spiced cake, layered with vanilla frosting and a drippy caramel sauce.
-Made without eggs or dairy, this is one show stopping vegan cake!
+This caramel apple cake is a fluffy and moist cake, layered with vanilla frosting and a drippy caramel sauce.
+Made without eggs or dairy, this is one deceptively easy dessert recipe.

-No eggs, no oil, and no dairy needed, but you’d never be able to tell!
+No eggs and no oil are needed, but you’d never be able to tell!
 The cake is moist and fluffy, and the vanilla and caramel filling is sweet and creamy.
 Only a small amount of caramel is used, so it won’t be overwhelming at all!

 - Flour– Any plain baking flour can work, like white flour or wholewheat flour.
 See my tips below for dietary substitutions.